prashanthaldkar/Uber-Data-Analysis-using-Excel/README.md

 # Uber-Data-Analysis-using-Excel

+In the process of data analysis, data cleaning plays a pivotal role in ensuring the accuracy and reliability of insights derived from datasets.
+The following tasks were undertaken to clean and analyze the dataset effectively:

-1. Data Cleaning
+Data Cleaning Tasks:

+a.
+Extraction of Date and Time:

-   a.Extracted date and time seprately in different columns for Start and end b.Removed Blanks
+The dataset was parsed to extract date and time separately for both start and end instances, facilitating a more granular analysis of temporal patterns.
+b.
+Removal of Blanks:

+Blank entries were identified and removed from the dataset to maintain data integrity and consistency.
+Analysis:

-3. Analised the Unique Start and Stop Location.
+Unique Start and Stop Locations:

-     Unique start 	4
-     Unique Stop		4
+The dataset was analyzed to identify unique start and stop locations, revealing 4 unique start locations and 4 unique stop locations.
-5. Extracted the Total number of Unique Start and Stop Locations.
+Total Number of Unique Start and Stop Locations:
-6. Analised the most famous Start and drop locations.

-     MORSEVELLE to CARRY
-     396 Miles
+The total count of unique start and stop locations was extracted, providing insights into the dataset's geographical diversity.
+Most Famous Start and Stop Locations:

+Through analysis, the most famous start and stop locations were determined, with the route from MORSEVELLE to CARRY spanning 396 miles emerging as prominent.
+Most Frequent Route Taken:

-8. Got to know the most frequent route taken.
+Analysis of the dataset unveiled the most frequent route taken, shedding light on common transportation patterns.

-9. Extracted the Highest Route speed.
+Extraction of Highest Route Speed:

-     cummute has highest Avg speed = 58.44
+The dataset was examined to identify the highest route speed, revealing that the commute with the highest average speed was 58.44 mph.
+Conclusion:
+Effective data cleaning procedures are essential for ensuring the accuracy and reliability of analytical insights.
+Through the extraction of date and time, removal of blanks, and analysis of unique locations and routes, valuable insights were gleaned from the dataset.
+These insights contribute to a deeper understanding of transportation patterns and route efficiency, highlighting areas for further exploration and optimization